martinlevesque/pretty-express-router/README.md

 expressRouter(app, routes);
 ```

-The *expressRouter* method generate the proper express routers,
+The *expressRouter* method generates the proper express routers,
 and *routes.js* is defined as follows:

 ```